Independent African news, markets, culture and politics.

 2027: NCFront, Labour rally Moghalu, Utomi, Jega, Falana, others for electoral reform

 The National Consultative Front and the Labour and Civil Society Front have announced plans to launch a nationwide campaign for electoral reforms in Nigeria.
-The initiative, which aims to mobilize Nigerians both at home and abroad, seeks to address critical issues in the country’s electoral framework ahead of the 2027 elections.
+Aimed at mobilising Nigerians both at home and abroad, the initiative seeks to address critical issues in the country’s electoral framework ahead of the 2027 elections.

 The decision to embark on this campaign was reached at a recent leadership consultative meeting hosted by the National Consultative Front in Lagos.
-The meeting built on resolutions from the National Constitutional Summit, which emphasized the urgent need for electoral reforms.
-Key areas of focus include the compulsory electronic transmission of election results, the criminalization of vote-buying, and the introduction of early and diaspora voting.
+The meeting built on resolutions from the National Constitutional Summit, which highlighted the urgent need for electoral reforms.
+Key focus areas include compulsory electronic transmission of election results, criminalising vote‑buying, and introducing early and diaspora voting.

-The campaign will be driven by a new electoral reform platform, the Alliance for Defence of Democracy, which is set to be launched on October 1st.
-This platform will provide a structured approach to mobilizing support for critical electoral reforms.
-Notable Nigerians, including Prof Pat Utomi, Prof Attahiru Jega, and Dr Oby Ezekwesili, are among those who will champion this initiative.
+The campaign will be driven by a new electoral‑reform platform, the Alliance for Defence of Democracy, which is set to be launched on 1 October.
+This platform will provide a structured approach to mobilising support for the proposed reforms.
+Notable Nigerians such as Prof. Pat Utomi, Prof. Attahiru Jega, and Dr. Oby Ezekwesili will champion the initiative.

-The launch of the Alliance for Defence of Democracy will coincide with a major national dialogue on electoral reforms, which will feature addresses by prominent leaders, including the President of the Nigerian Labour Congress, Joe Ajaero.
-The event is expected to galvanize support for meaningful reforms in Nigeria’s electoral system.
+The launch of the Alliance for Defence of Democracy will coincide with a major national dialogue on electoral reforms, featuring addresses by prominent leaders, including the President of the Nigerian Labour Congress, Joe Ajaero.
+The event is expected to galvanise support for meaningful changes to Nigeria’s electoral system.

 Scroll to Top